Interviewing for a Job

 If you’re looking for a way to project more confidence and poise in your next job interview, consider making a shift in your focus.
 Examine the full meaning of the phrase “Help Wanted," and ask yourself is this interview really about me?
 Chances are it’s not.

 The company has a problem.
 Something isn’t getting done because they’ve lost employees for whatever reason, or because they have more work than they can handle with their present employees.

 If they hire the right person, life will be good.
-The job function getting done without demanding too much of their time and attention.
+The job will get done without demanding too much of their time and attention.
 The department will run better.
 They can get on with making the company successful.

 If they hire the wrong person, somebody is going to have to deal with that instead of doing more productive work.
 It will mean extra training, extra meetings, repairing the damage, correcting mistakes, resolving conflicts.
-And, probably, there will be the added inconvenience of documenting the problems that justified letting the person go.
+And, probably, the added inconvenience of documenting the problems that justify letting the person go.

 The final blow: going through the hiring process all over again.
 It’s expensive, time consuming, and frustrating to hire the wrong person.

 Be aware: The interviewer may have more to lose than you do.

 The interviewer, of course, is aware of the problems caused by hiring the wrong person, and therefore is feeling the pressure.
 If you’re the interviewer and you recommend hiring someone who turns out to be the wrong person for the job, you don’t look so good.

 In addition, some interviewers haven’t much training in interviewing.
 The job got passed off to them by someone else who didn’t have the time, or didn’t want to have the time.